O'Donnell dynasty: Recent times

-Cardinal Patrick O'Donnell was probably the next most famous O'Donnell to emerge in Ireland after the exile of Rory O'Donnell, 1st Earl of Tyrconnell.
-Thomas O'Donnell MP for West Kerry (1900–1918) was a leading agrarian reformer, and the first Member of Parliament to address the House of Commons in Westminster in the Irish language (Gaelic), but was called to order by the Speaker, but not without having made his mark with John Redmond's support.
-There is currently an Irish Senator from County Donegal named Brian o Domhnaill (o Donnell).
+Patrick Cardinal O'Donnell (1856–1927) was probably the next most prominent O'Donnell to emerge in Ulster, perhaps in all of Ireland, after the exile in 1607 of the 1st Earl of Tyrconnell.
+Thomas O'Donnell (1871–1943), MP for West Kerry from 1900 until 1918, was a leading agrarian reformer, and the first Member of Parliament to address the House of Commons in Westminster in the Irish language (Gaelic), but was called to order by the Speaker, but not without having made his mark with John Redmond's support.
+There was formerly an Irish senator from County Donegal named Brian Ó Domhnaill (O'Donnell).